robcarver17/skipperman/docs/import_membership_list_help.md

 Firstly, make sure you are not in [read only](main-menu.md#read-only) mode if you want to make changes - use read only mode for experimenting.
 Then download the file you want to import from the membership system (currently Wild Apricot).

-The membership file must be a csv or xls with following named columns: First name, Last name, Date of Birth.
+The membership file must be a csv or xls with following named columns: `First name`, `Last name`, `Date of Birth`.
 If the column names shown on the Skipperman web page are different from these, use those shown on the web page.
 Currently, if you export a list of members from Wild Apricot, it will include these fields.
 Any additional fields will be ignored, but if any of the expected columns are missing it will break.

 ## Upload the file